diambra/docs/content/installation/_index.en.md

 {{< /tabs >}}

 {{% notice warning %}}
-As specified on Terms of Use (Section 8), DIAMBRA Arena is a mere software interface to existing videogames, and it cannot work as a standalone application.
+As specified on <a href="https://diambra.ai/terms" target="_blank">Terms of Use</a> (Section 7), DIAMBRA Arena is a mere software interface to existing videogames, and it cannot work as a standalone application.
 As such, it requires the User to own software elements protected by copyright, and to interface them with the Environment itself.
 It is the case, for example, of Game ROMS required to execute the correspondent Game-related Environment.
 In such cases, <ins><span style="color:#333333; font-weight:bolder;">it is sole and only responsibility of the User to comply with all the laws and regulations, and to make sure he has the right to use such copyright-protected material.
 DIAMBRA Arena owners will spend their maximum effort in avoiding illegal distribution of such material, and are by no mean responsible for copyright infringement.</span></ins>
 {{% /notice %}}

 ### Installation Tests